A group of Fayetteville-Manlius middle school students recently proved they know their way around the world.

 In order to be qualify for the state-level GeoBee, school competition winners must take a written exam and receive a top 100 score within their state.
 State winners will travel to the national competition in Washington, D.C. in May.

-Thanks to a favorable score on the qualifying exam, Daniel will represent Eagle Hill at the New York State GeoBee on March 29.
+Thanks to a favorable score on the qualifying exam, Daniel and EIi will represent F-M at the New York State GeoBee on March 29.
 The event is being held at the New York State Museum in Albany.

 This year, the national GeoBee champion will receive a $25,000 college scholarship, $1,000 in cash, a lifetime membership in the National Geographic Society, and a trip to the Galapagos Islands.
 Second- and third-place winners will each receive a $10,000 and $5,000 college scholarship, respectively, and a $1,000 cash prize.